 Sponsoring charity events has great benefits for your business.
-Apart from increasing loyalty, it offers publicity.
+Apart from increasing loyalty, it offers publicity and is great for growing your network.
 Would you sponsor a charity event?

 Did you know generosity is the new marketing?
 Much of the latest marketing initiatives involve “giving” something back to the public rather than “getting” people to check out the new ad or buy your latest product.
 This is why you often see companies giving out stuff for free whether it’s through content marketing – offering helpful online resources – or even organising charity events.